kubernetes/enhancements/keps/sig-api-machinery/2876-crd-validation-expression-language/README.md

 - Regex replace is very powerful and useful.
 It is also potentially dangerous due to its ability to allocate memory.
 - `format`: Since CEL supports string concatenation, the value of having format would only be to do things like format floats.
   Formatting functions are complex and require extensive documentation to teach.
-- `isSorted` makes it possible to check if a list is sorted without the expensive of performing a sort
+- `isSorted` makes it possible to check if a list is sorted without the expense of performing a sort
 - `indexOf` / `lastIndexOf` / `split` / `replace` (the string functions) will be overloaded to provide the equivalent list functions.
 - `reduce` is going to be non-obvious to anyone that doesn't have a functional programming background?
   - If we provide `reduce` are developers going to also expect to have `fold` or `zip`?